wgroeneveld/jefklakscodex/content/articles/reviews/sacred.md

 What music?
 Well, it's there, and when hacking at enemies, it sometimes spins up a dramatic tune, but it's mostly generic and only ambient.
 There's no real comparison to Diablo 2's magical soundtrack that I still listen regularly without even touching the game itself.

-The voice acting is _very_ goofy, but perhaps fitting, as the game tries (and succeeds to) be funny now and then.
+The voice acting is _very_ goofy, but perhaps fitting, as the game tries (and succeeds to) be funny now and then - [listen and laugh](https://youtu.be/WVZDZHvYLAc?t=1031).
 Your character will say something when entering miserable looking villages or encountering enemies.
 In all, it does add to the atmosphere of Sacred, although I did miss good music.

 ### Cinematic